-No one else dread the words “month end” more than accountants do.
+The month end closing process is one of the busiest period for accountants, new and experienced alike.
 It is the season of rushing deadlines, payroll processing, closing books, and finalizing reports, all packed in a few days.
 Even though the same thing happens every month, some professionals just learned to live with it, without doing something to make their month end closing process in accounting more efficient.

 To help you handle month end reports and processes better, here are some month end close best practices that you can add in your checklist.

 1. Create a Gantt Chart of Journal Entries

 Almost every accountant knows that the month end closing process consist of numerous journal entries.
 These entries vary in preparation; some take a few hours, while some may take days.
 Drafting a Gantt chart for recurring entries will help you keep your processes organized, and reduce the time required in preparing entries.
 This will also help you identify which entries you should focus at on a certain point in your cycle.

 2. Resist the Rush to Close Faster than Required

 No matter how routine your month end closing process is, you should never underestimate it.
 There are and there will be moments where in you will be tempted to rush your tasks and reports just to get things over with.
 Even though there is nothing wrong with finishing things early, it should not come at the expense of accuracy.